Dog Bite Attorneys

 Dog Bite Lawyers in California

-Dordulian Law Group is a personal injury firm providing highly skilled legal representation to dog bite victims in the Glendale and Los Angeles-area, and throughout California.
+Dordulian Law Group’s Los Angeles dog bite lawyers are standing by 24/7 to provide our highly skilled legal representation to injured victims like you.
+We serve dog bite and attack clients in Glendale, Los Angeles, and throughout California.
 Dog owners are responsible for monitoring their pet(s) and making sure they are socialized, trained, and vaccinated.
 It is also the pet owner’s responsibility to keep others safe from their animal.
 Suffering a dog bite can lead to serious injuries -both physically and psychologically-and the dog owner must be held accountable for those injuries.
 Following an unfortunate dog bite incident, do not let the pet owner or insurance companies swindle you out of what is rightfully yours.
-If you have been bitten by a dog, you can seek free legal advice from a top-rated attorney at Dordulian Law Group (DLG).
+If you have been bitten by a dog, you can seek free legal advice from a top-rated attorney at Dordulian Law Group (D Law Group).
 We have a 98% success rate representing injury victims like you, and we have the knowledge and talent necessary to win your dog bite case.
-We’ve recovered over $100 million for our dog bite and personal injury clients throughout the years, and we always fight to secure the maximum compensation for each and every victim.
+We’ve recovered over $200 million for our dog bite and personal injury clients throughout the years, and we always fight to secure the maximum compensation for each and every victim.

 Have You Been Injured By A Dog Bite?